A comprehensive resource for safe and responsible laser use

 Based on historical data, LaserPointerSafety.com projects that there will be around 7,200 laser illuminations reported to the FAA in 2017.
 This would be about 4% lower than the 7,442 reports in 2016, and about 7% lower than the 7,703 reports in 2015.

-From this chart, it can be seen that illumination reports grew slowly, or even declined, in the first few months of 2015, 2016 and 2017.
+From these charts, it can be seen that illumination reports grew slowly, or even declined, in the first few months of 2015, 2016 and 2017.
 However, in the final months of 2015 and 2016, the number of illumination reports picked up significantly.
 The estimate above (that there will probably be around 7,200 reports in 2017) takes this effect into account.